Our Art Hounds this week are:

 hearing Trombone

-Shorty and Orleans Avenue at the upcoming Discover
+Shorty and Orleans Avenue

-Jazz Festival in Burlington.
+in Burlington.
 Craven says Shorty gave a "truly electrifying

 performance" in Saint Johnsbury last summer.
 "He delivers a mesmerizing high energy concert.
 He’s a rare artist who comes along, I think,